Azure/aks-rdma-infiniband/website/docs/configurations/02-gpu-drivers.md

 ### Option 1: AKS-managed GPU Driver

 :::warning
-Please proceed with GPU operator installation only if you have created the nodepool **without** the `--skip-gpu-driver-install` flag as described in [prerequisites documentation](../getting-started/02-prerequisites.md#aks-managed-gpu-driver).
+Please proceed with GPU operator installation only if you have set the `--gpu-driver` field to `none` as described in [prerequisites documentation](../getting-started/02-prerequisites.md#aks-managed-gpu-driver).
 :::

 To enable GPUDirect RDMA, the `nvidia-peermem` kernel module must be loaded on the GPU nodes.
 The AKS-managed GPU driver installation does not load the Nvidia peer memory kernel module automatically.
 To ensure that this module is loaded on all GPU nodes, run the following command: